TabbyML/tabby/website/blog/2024-03-21-using-your-private-git-repository-context-for-completion/index.md

 4. Click `Generate token` to generate the new PAT.
 Remember to make a copy of the PAT before closing the webpage.
    ![GitHub PAT Generate Token](./github-pat-generate-token.png)

-For additional information, please consult the documentation on [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+For additional information, please refer to the documentation on [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 **Note**: For users of GitLab, guidance on creating a personal access token can be found in the documentation [Personal access tokens - GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token).